 What is SAS?

-Student Accommodation Services, or SAS, is a functional service area on the OU Health Sciences and OU-Tulsa and campuses.
+Student Accommodation Services, or SAS, is a functional service area on the OU Health Sciences and OU-Tulsa campuses.
 Effective November 2024, SAS is responsible for all reasonable accommodations and temporary modifications, taking over responsibility from Norman Campus' Accessibility & Disability Resource Center (ADRC).
 SAS serves all students geographically based on the OU-Tulsa campus, the OU Health Sciences campus, and all OU Health Sciences program additional sites.
+If you are a Norman or OU Online campus student, please visit the Accessibility and Disability Resource Center website.

-Students are encouraged to review all of our SAS web pages to find information about our registration process, documentation guidelines, renewing existing accommodations, resources specific to faculty, and more.
+Students are encouraged to review our SAS web pages to find all information relative to our registration process, documentation guidelines, renewing existing accommodations, resources specific to faculty, and more.

 Definition of Disability